richard-viney/lightstreamer/README.md

 # Activate the subscription
 session.subscribe subscription

-# The main thread now loops printing out new data as it becomes available on the queue
+# Loop printing out new data as soon as it becomes available on the queue
 loop do
   data = queue.pop
   puts "#{data[:time]} - #{data[:stock_name]} - bid: #{data[:bid]}, ask: #{data[:ask]}"